Private Internet Access Recenzija: Kratak sažetak stručnjaka

 Finally, my colleague connected to a server in Australia, which is one of the furthest locations from his location.
-While his ping was really high, his download speed was actually better than the connection in Spain (a decrease of just 15%, which is pretty remarkable) — websites only took a couple of seconds to load, and TV shows and videos on Netflix began almost immediately.
+While his ping was really high, his download speed was actually better than the connection in Spain (a decrease of just 15%, which is pretty remarkable) — websites only took a couple of seconds to load, and TV shows and videos began almost immediately.

 Overall, PIA maintains blazing-fast speeds on local servers and has pretty good speeds on distant servers.
 During our tests, both me and my colleague were able to watch Netflix and other streaming services content in HD (although content sometimes took 10-20 seconds to load), download files with fast speeds, play games with no or only minor lag, and browse the internet with only minimal buffering.

 PIA has servers in 78 countries.
 While other VPNs have servers in more countries (like HMA — 190+ countries, CyberGhost VPN — 90+ countries, and ExpressVPN — 90+ countries), PIA still has a server located in nearly every region of the world, allowing you to connect to a close server no matter where you’re located.